-- to familiarise the student with key terms in cultural studies - to introduce the student to critical approaches and debates in cultural studies - to demonstrate the practicality of cultural studies in India to new situations and changing contexts which are relevant to one's everyday experience
+- to familiarise the student with key terms in cultural studies - to introduce the student to the critical approaches and debates in cultural studies - to demonstrate the practicality of cultural studies in India to new situations and changing contexts

 - will have a working knowledge of the key terms and concepts in cultural studies. - will be able to perceive cultures in their whole complexity as systems. - will be able to assess and evaluate the contemporary debates in the study of culture.